CSpanias/cspanias.github.io/_posts/2023-12-17-DVWA - XSS (Stored).md

     ![](low_redirection.png)

-    Now, if you go back to DVWA home, and you click on the `XSS (Stored)` tab, you will automatically be redirected to https://cspanias.github.io.
+    Now, if we go back to DVWA home, and we click on the `XSS (Stored)` tab, we will be automatically redirected to https://cspanias.github.io.

 5. For clearing the guestbook, we need to go to the DVWA homepage and change the security level to Impossible.
-Once that is done, we can safely go to the XSS (Stored) tab and clear the guestbook:
+Once this is done, we can safely go to the XSS (Stored) tab and clear the guestbook:

     ![](clear_guestbook_1.png)